WalmartSolutions/MC-Crackmes/README.md

 ### Structure & Content
 - **Client-Based Challenges**: Directories are named after fictional or real-world-inspired "clients."
 Each represents a unique crackme challenge.
 - **Challenge Files**: Inside every client directory, you’ll find:
-  - A target file to analyze or crack.
+  - A download to a target file to analyze or crack.
   - A `README.md` file containing:
     - **Setup Instructions**: Guidance on launching the client, essential for dynamic analysis or verifying your solution.
     - **Hints/Solutions**: Tips to nudge you in the right direction.
 Some challenges may include community-contributed solutions if they’ve been solved previously.